Streif

-Streif is a World Cup downhill ski course in Austria, located on Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, Tyrol, competing for the Hahnenkamm Races since 1937.
+Streif is a World Cup downhill ski course in Austria, located on Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, Tyrol, and has hosted the Hahnenkamm Races since 1937.

-It runs on natural terrain (pasture in summer) with minor modifications done over the years, next to the "Ganslern" course.
+It runs on natural terrain (pasture in summer) with minor modifications done over the years, adjacent to the "Ganslern" slalom course.

 With 50,000 people attending, the Streif is the most visited ski event each year, with many famous people having attended, including Arnold Schwarzenegger.

-It is the most famous, the most prestigious and the most watched ski competition, with a global audience of about 300 milion people annually.

 History

 From 1931 until 1936 it was held on the nearby courses "Hahnenkamm" and "Ehrenbachhöhe".
 Since its inception in 1937, the Hahnenkamm slalom is held on this course (Ganslern).

 In 1954, one time exceptionally no Hahnenkamm Trophy was awarded, they were competing on the so-called "Vorderganslern" at Austrian International Winter Sports III competition.

 In 2006, morning fog at the top forced organizers to lower the start 115 m to the middle of the "Karusell", below the "Mausefalle".
 This shortened the length of the course by 347 m.

-The downhill races were cancelled in seasons 1964, 1970, 1971, 1988 1988, 1993 2005 and 2007 due to weather conditions, mostly due to lack of snow and were replaced on other venues.
+The downhill races were cancelled in the 1964, 1970, 1971, 1988, 1993, 2005 and 2007 seasons due to weather conditions, mostly due to lack of snow, and were held at other venues.